amaranand360/CodeClause_Note-taking-application/README.md

 - read: You can able to read all notes .
 - update: User are able to update their note by updating title description date created .
 - delete:User are able delete unwanted note and if the task is completed.
+- Responsive : User are able to use in mobile,Tablet and laptop this site fully responsive.

 # 🤝 Contributing